kaisims/steinbeis-webscraper/README.md

 ```

 # Setting up cron
-To let cron running this script (e.g. on a vServer) you need to install the script on your machine like described before.
+To let cron run this script (e.g. on a vServer) you need to install the script on your machine like described before.
 After the installation you can follow the following steps

 Execute crontab and edit the crontab config
 ```bash